 Didier Murcia accepted appointment as the Honorary Consul for Tanzania in 1997 and since that time our office has acted as the Consulate for Tanzania on an honorary basis.
 Tanzania needs to promote itself to gain much needed tourism and international financial investment in its industries.
 We work hard to assist and facilitate that economic development.
-As the Consulate, our office processes applications for visas by tourists and business visitors to Tanzania and remits funds raised by this processing to Tanzania.

 MPH is supporting Rafiki's newest program; training Tanzanian surgeons to become the country’s first ever fully-qualified Plastic and Reconstructive Surgeons.
-The two year Master’s Degree program will have a huge flow-on effect and is a vital step to help Tanzania become self-sufficient in this surgical specialty.
+The two-year Master’s Degree program will have a huge flow-on effect and is a vital step to help Tanzania become self-sufficient in this surgical specialty.

 We were instrumental in establishing the Australia Tanzania Young Ambassadors, a non-government organisation focused on developing cross-cultural relations between youth in Australia and Tanzania.
-ATYA also plays a major role in assisting underprivileged schools in Tanzania with infrastructure and educational needs.
+ATS also plays a major role in assisting underprivileged schools in Tanzania with infrastructure and educational needs.
 Since its establishment, 17 water wells have been drilled and three water wells have been refurbished at schools in and around Dar es Salaam.
-Most schools in Tanzania have no access to water, which affects students’ ability to stay at school for the day, and has a direct impact on sanitation and health and wellbeing.
+Most schools in Tanzania have no access to water, which affects students’ ability to stay at school for the day and has a direct impact on sanitation and health and wellbeing.
 Providing water wells also alleviates the need for schools to spend much-needed funds on purchasing water, and allows them to focus on purchasing necessities such as text books, paper and pencils; items that are so readily available to students here in Australia.

-ATYA has also constructed 25 classrooms in overcrowded schools and provided text books and other educational resources to thousands of Tanzanian students.
+ATS has also constructed 25 classrooms in overcrowded schools and provided text books and other educational resources to thousands of Tanzanian students.